 Debugging HTTP applications with per-route metrics.
 Follow a long-form example of debugging a failing HTTP application using per-route metrics.

 Distributed tracing with Linkerd.
 Use Linkerd to help instrument your application with distributed tracing.

 Exporting Metrics.
-Integrate Linkerd's Prometheus with your existing metrics infrastructure.
+Integrate Linkerd's metrics with your existing metrics infrastructure.